-N1103.8 Pools, inground permanently installed spas (Mandatory).
-Pools and inground permanently installed spas shall be provided with energy-conserving measures in accordance with Sections N1103.8.1 through N1103.8.3.
-N1103.8.1 Pool-Heaters.
-All heaters shall be equipped with a readily accessible on-off switch that is mounted outside of the heater to allow shutting off the heater without adjusting the thermostat setting.
-Gas-fired heaters shall not be equipped with constant burning pilot lights.
+N1103.8 Pools.
+Pools shall be provided with energyconserving measures in accordance with Sections N1103.8.1 through N1103.8.3.
+N1103.8.1 Pool heaters.
+All pool heaters shall be equipped with a readily accessible on-off switch to allow shutting off the heater without adjusting the thermostat setting.
+Pool heaters fired by natural gas shall not have continuously burning pilot lights.

 N1103.8.2 Time switches.
-Time switches or other control methods that can automatically turn off and on heaters and pumps according to a preset schedule shall be installed on all swimming pool-heaters and pumps.
-Heaters, pumps and motors that have built-in timers shall be deemed in compliance with this requirement.
+Time switches that can automatically turn off and on heaters and pumps according to a preset schedule shall be installed on swimming pool heaters and pumps.